-- B-8 In order to reduce direct mortality impacts during construction, PG&E shall impose the following conditions on all construction personnel, and these requirements shall be addressed in the WEAP (Mitigation Measure B-5): - Vehicles shall not exceed 10 mph on the entire ROW or along designated portions of access roads where blunt-nosed leopard lizards are known to occur-unpaved access roads or in the ROW.
-These locations will be determined during pre-construction surveys and These roads shall be identified on project maps and speed limits shall be identified on maps prior to the onset of construction.
-All other areas along dirt access roads outside the limits of known blunt-nosed leopard lizard habitat shall have a 15 mph speed limit, consistent with Air Quality Mitigation Measure A-1. - Litter or other debris that may attract animals shall be removed from the project area; organic waste shall be stored in enclosed receptacles, removed from the project site daily, and disposed of at a suitable waste facility - No pets will be allowed in the construction area, including access roads and staging areas - Construction crews will be educated regarding sensitive wildlife that could be encountered on highways and how to safely avoid them.
+- B-8 In order to reduce direct mortality impacts during construction, PG&E shall impose the following conditions on all construction personnel, and these requirements shall be addressed in the WEAP (Mitigation Measure B-5): - Vehicles shall not exceed 10 mph on designated unpaved access roads or in the ROW.
+These roads shall be identified on project maps and speed limits shall be identified on maps. - Litter or other debris that may attract animals shall be removed from the project area; organic waste shall be stored in enclosed receptacles, removed from the project site daily, and disposed of at a suitable waste facility - No pets will be allowed in the construction area, including access roads and staging areas - Construction crews will be educated regarding sensitive wildlife that could be encountered on highways and how to safely avoid them.
 Crew behavior shall be monitored by a qualified biologist approved by CPUC.